cunningjames/GACDProject/README.md

 1 | WALKING | tBodyAcc-std()-Y  |  0.11446134
 1 | WALKING | tBodyAcc-std()-Z  | -0.26002790

-which fits my interpretation of 'tidy': each row gives the mean value for an of a motion measurement x for individual i undertaking activity j.
-YMMV.
+which fits my interpretation of 'tidy': the mean variable gives the mean value of a motion measurement x (motion_label) for individual i (subject_id) undertaking activity j (activity).

 All of this is much less complicated than it sounds.
 Because the raw data files are all of the same dimension, they can be very simply appended together.
 Then